Frequently Asked Questions – II

 Every perceptibly progressive and strikingly increasing amelioration during treatment is a condition which, as long as it lasts, completely precludes every repetition of the administration of any medicine whatsoever, because all the good the medicine taken continues to effect is now hastening towards its completion.

-If you see a striking improvement, stop the remedy.
+If you see a striking improvement, stop dosing.

 This is not infrequently the case in acute diseases